apache/druid/docs/api-reference/sql-api.md

 GET /sql/statements/{queryID}
 ```

-Returns the same response as the post API.
+Returns the same response as the post API if the query is accepted or running.
+If the query is complete, the status also includes a `pages object`

 ### Get query results

 ```
-GET /sql/statements/{queryID}/results?offset=0&numRows=1
+GET /sql/statements/{queryID}/results?page=PAGENUMBER
 ```

-Results are separated into `pages`
+Results are separated into `pages`.

 ### Cancel a query

 DELETE /sql/statements/{queryID}

-Cancels a running/accepted query.
+Cancels a running or accepted query.